 - Expanding Research Skills—demystifying unknown parentage cases, developing forensic genealogy skills, solving genealogical challenges, adding visual context to genealogy research, preparing lineage society applications, translating genealogy documents, and creating citations.

 In addition, APG members enjoy access to digitized copies of the APG Quarterly from 1979 to the present by logging in and choosing APGQ Archive from the Membership Resources menu.

 What you can expect from the APG Quarterly

-Browse subject index of topics covered in the APGQ from 1979 to the present.
-The Table of Contents [link to TOC] for the current issue can also be viewed.
+Browse the subject index of topics covered in the APGQ from 1979 to the present.
+The Table of Contents for the current issue can also be viewed.
 In addition, these free articles offer a taste of what you can expect from the APGQ each quarter.

 Write for the APGQ!